 Students, staff, and faculty at both the Middlebury and Monterey campuses are licensed to install and use certain software products on their personally-owned computers.
-Click the links below to learn more.
-Many more licensed software titles are accessible on your computer through the use of our Virtual Lab.
+Click the links below to learn more or visit our Service Catalog.
+Many more licensed software titles are accessible on your computer through the use of Apporto and our Virtual Labs.

 LibreOffice, a free alternative to Microsoft Office with comparable features, may also be of interest.